centreon/centreon-archived/doc/en/installation/prerequisites.rst

 +----------------------+-----------------------------+--------------------------+----------------+---------------+

 .. note::
-    vCPU must have a frequency arround 3 GHz
+    vCPU must have a frequency around 3 GHz

 .. _diskspace: